ShreyasKhadke/ReluHrms/README.md

 - **CSV/Excel Export** 📄 - Seamless data exchange with existing tools
 - **Prometheus Metrics** 📊 - Integration with monitoring infrastructure

-## 🏆 Why Choose This HRMS

-- **Developer-First Design** 👨‍💻 - Built by developers who understand modern workflows
-- **Proven Technologies** ⚡ - FastAPI, MongoDB, and Docker provide enterprise reliability
-- **Active Development** 🔄 - Continuously updated with new features and optimizations
-- **Open Architecture** 🔓 - Extensible design allows custom integrations
-- **Real-World Tested** ✅ - Battle-tested in production environments

 ---

-**Ready to transform your resource management?** 🚀 Explore the interactive API documentation at `http://<your-ip>:7007/docs` to see the full capabilities in action. 🎯✨
+Explore the interactive API documentation at `http://<your-ip>:7007/docs` to see the full capabilities in action. 🎯✨